amaccarini/Modelica-PhD-course/index.md

 The course is free for students and academics.
 If you are from the industry, the fee for participating in the course is 1000 EUR.

 ### Prerequisites:
+While previous Modelica experience is not required for this course, familiarity with the following areas could enhance your understanding:
-- Basic knowledge of programming (any language)
+- Programming (any language)
-- Basic knowledge of building simulation programs
+- Building simulation programs
-- Knowledge of thermo-fluid dynamics and heat transfer mechanisms in buildings
+- Concepts of thermo-fluid dynamics and heat transfer mechanisms in buildings

 ### Software requirements:
 Prior to the course, it is required to install the latest [Dymola trial version](https://www.3ds.com/products-services/catia/products/dymola/trial-version/) and the [Modelica Buildings Library](https://simulationresearch.lbl.gov/modelica/download.html).
-The instructions to access the non-trial license for the course will be sent by email.
+The instructions to access the non-trial license will be given at the beginning of the course.

 ### Criteria for assessment:
 The completion of the couse is awarded with 3 ECTS (European Credit Transfer System).
 Participants will be evaluated through a final assignment, which consists in the preparation of a report to be delivered 2 weeks after the end of the course.